zyusuf88/hangman289/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-<strong> Hangman  </strong>

-    A Hangman Game that asks the user for a letter and checks if it is in the word.
-    It starts with a default number of lives and a random word from the word_list.

 <strong> Description of Project </strong>